Extending compassion to the neglected poor

 Our work is people oriented

-We extend a helping hand to the poorest of the poor so they can regain their self-sufficiency, or in cases of disaster, survive.
+We extend a helping hand to the poorest of the poor so they can regain their self-sufficiency, or in cases of disaster, survive and rebuild.

 Long-term & self-sustaining

 Our work creates long-term, self-sustaining benefits for people by teaching them income generating skills and further developing family and community infrastructures, like clean water, education, vocational training, sustainable agriculture practices, disease prevention, revolving loan funds and community planning methods.

 Any changes to a community must be spearheaded by the community.
 We do not ‘do’ charity to a community.
 When we help a community to install clean water systems, we are doing exactly that: helping a community to do it themselves.
 They approach us, and we assist them to make the changes that they have identified as being important.

 ‘Make haste slowly’.
 This is an old African expression, and it applies perfectly to our work with the poor.
 In our work, educating the people to maintain their own systems is a very important priority.
 It takes longer to educate, but it means the work will have been worthwhile.

 Entrepreneurial campaigns that promise rapid change are very appealing.
 People love the idea that a new product will suddenly and substantially change the quality of life for the poor.
 They will believe this to the tune of millions of dollars.
 Sometimes technological innovations do help out the poor.
 But by and large, what really seems to help the poor is a harder sell: conscientious, people-driven, simple solutions paired with plenty of education.

 The founders of HOPE International Development Agency are Christian people.
 Our organization is supported by a broad spectrum of caring people and we are not affiliated with any denomination and remain true to our roots in compassionate Christianity.

 Regardless of their background, all of our donors have a common perspective: they are deeply moved by the suffering of families in the developing world and give out of a sense of compassion and expectation that things can be made better for families in need.